Looking Beyond Coupons and Co-Ops for Food Savings

 by Gary Foreman

-Please offer some insight for people who have situations similar to this on how to reduce food costs.
+Please offer some insight for people who have similar situations on how to reduce food costs.

-We’ll begin with an obvious tool that many of us overlook in our busy lives.
+We’ll begin with an obvious savings that many of us overlook in our busy lives.
 Don’t waste the food that you buy.

-According to Futurity.org, the average American household wastes 1/3 of the food they acquire, or roughly $1,500 per year for a family of four.
+According to Fortune.com, the average American household wastes 1/3 of the food they acquire, or roughly $1,500 per year for a family of four.